Off-white Leather color | Angelus Bone Acrylic Leather Paint

 The amount of Preparer and Deglazer and finisher needed is usually about half the amount of paint.

-Click on the link below to access a Youtube video on how to use Angelus paints:
+Click on the link below to go to a YouTube video on how to use Angelus paints: